chege-org/rn-scaffold/Readme.md

 ## Included Features

-- **Organized Project Structure** 💼: A structured directory for more streamlined development.
+- **Organized Project Structure**: A structured directory for more streamlined development.

-- **Code Formatting** 📖:
+- **Code Formatting**:
     - ESLint: Ensures consistent code quality.
     - Prettier: Provides uniform code formatting.

-- **React Navigation** 🌐: A basic configuration to commence the development of your application's navigation.
+- **React Navigation**: A basic configuration to commence the development of your application's navigation.

-- **Testing** 🧪: Jest integration for comprehensive application testing.
+- **Testing**: Jest integration for comprehensive application testing.

-- **React Native Web** 🖥️: Transition to web development with an already configured setup.
+- **React Native Web**: Transition to web development with an already configured setup.

 ---